usenavn/mat1140_note/docs/README.md

 ---
 home: true
+heroImage: /math.jpg
 heroText: gangsters paradise ❤️
 actionText: Lær MAT1140 📖
 tagline:  📢 读书Yù快，工作欢Luò  👓
 actionLink: /mat1140/
 features:
-- title: Simplicity First
+- title: Math everyday
-  details: Minimal setup with markdown-centered project structure helps you focus on writing.
+  details: Numerical and logical thinking play a part in each of these everyday activities, and in many others.
-- title: Vue-Powered
+- title: About MAT1140
-  details: Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develop custom themes with Vue.
+  details: MAT1140 provides a first introduction to abstract mathematics.
+Mathematical structures that are common to several branches are introduced, and the course gives training in mathematical reasoning.
 footer: © 2019 LF 🦁
 ---